The Data Tables service stores tables of information for your Anvil app. It’s a full database system built on top of PostgreSQL.

 Here’s an example table as it looks in the app editor:

-Each column has a type of value that it can contain.
-For example, the Name column is always a string, Age is always
+Each column can contain data of a particular type.
+For example, in the table above, Name is always a string, Age is always

 None in Python).

 Click to edit any data in the table (just like a spreadsheet).
-To add a new row, click in the blank row at the bottom of the table, and start typing!
+To add a new row, click the ‘+’ button at the bottom of the table, or click in the blank row, and start typing!
 You can add more columns with the ‘+’ button at the top right of the table.

 If you delete your app, its tables will be deleted as well (if no other apps are using it).

 All columns of a data table have fixed types.
-You choose the type of a column when it is created or, if it does not already exist, when a value is first set using
+You choose the column type when it is created or, if it does not already exist, when a value is first set from code using

 add_row.
 The available types are listed below, along with their corresponding python types.